Skip Navigation

 The Washington State Contractor Bond Amounts

 Each bond amount is set by the Department of Labor and Industry.
-At a high level here are the bonding requirements for general and specialty contractors:
+At a high level here are the bonding requirements for general and specialty contractors, but please note that the amounts are higher as of July 1st, 2024.
+The increased bond amount is required by your license renewal (even if that date is slightly different than the date of your bond renewal!)

 As we mentioned, the following specialty contractor licenses have their own unique bond amounts set by the Department of Labor and Industry.